leolivier/auto-po-lyglot/README.md

    `cd auto_po_lyglot && pip install .`

 # Configuration
-auto_po_lyglot uses a mix of command line arguments and `.env` file to be as flexible as possible;
+auto_po_lyglot uses a mix of command line arguments and variables in a `.env` file to be as flexible as possible;

-Most parameters can be given directly on the command line (if not using the UI version), but you can put in a `.env` file all parameters that don't change very often and use the command line only to override their values when needed.
+Most parameters can be given directly on the command line (if you don't use the UI version), but you can put all the parameters that don't change very often in a `.env` file and use the command line only to override their values when needed.

-## `.env` file
+## The `.env` file
 The `.env` file can be created by copying the `.env.example` file to `.env`:
 `cp .env.example .env`
-Then edit the `.env` file and adapt it to your needs.
+Then edit the `.env` file to suit your needs.
 Specifically:
-* choose your default LLM and if you dont want to use the predefined default models for the chosen LLM, specify the model you want to use.
+* select your default LLM and if you do not want to use the predefined default models for the selected LLM, specify the model you want to use.
   Variables are:
-    * `LLM_CLIENT`: possible values are 'ollama', 'openai', 'claude' or 'claude_cached' (claude_cached is advantageous for very big system prompts ie more than 1024 tokens with sonnet)
+    * `LLM_CLIENT`: possible values are 'ollama', 'openai', 'claude' or 'claude_cached' (claude_cached is advantageous for very big system prompts ie more than 1024 tokens with sonnet3.5)
-    * `LLM_MODEL`: default models are gpt-4o-2024-08-06 for OpenAI, claude-3-5-sonnet-20240620 for claude and claude_cached, llama3.1:8b for ollama.
+    * `LLM_MODEL`: default models are GPT 4o (gpt-4o-latest) for OpenAI, Claude Sonnet 3.5 (claude-3-5-sonnet-20240620) for Anthropic (claude and claude_cached), Llama3.1-8B (llama3.1:8b) for Ollama.
     * `TEMPERATURE`: the temperature provided to the LLM.
 Default is 0.2 If you choose OpenAI our Claude, you can also put in the .env file the API keys for the LLM:
     * `OPENAI_API_KEY` for OpenAI